-But are these patients told about what to expect during discontinuation syndrome?
-We know that typically, clients who come to us for help were never told how to stop, nor what to expect when they did, even though it is the law to give proper information to patients before a person consents to accept a prescription.5
+Are prescribers explaining to patients what to expect during discontinuation syndrome?
+We know that typically, clients who come to us for help were never told how to stop, nor what to expect when they did stop.

 The mnemonic “FINISH” describes the most common adverse effects of stopping antidepressants as reported in a 2017 article by Gabriel and Sharma, published in the American Journal of Medicine.
 The letters stand for: